ASFOpenSARlab/opensarlab-docs/user_docs/jupyter_magic.md

 Jupyter Notebook magic commands provide shortcuts and functionality to the notebooks, above what can be done with straight Python code.
 An exhaustive list of magics can be found in the [IPython docs](https://ipython.readthedocs.io/en/stable/interactive/magics.html).

-While all all magics are available to users, in OpenSARlab we tend to use a relatively small selection of them.
+While all magics are available to users, in OpenSARlab we tend to use a relatively small selection of them.
 These fall into two categories: line magics and cell magics.
 We also frequently use Ipython's shell assignment syntax.

 ## IPython Shell Assignment with "!"
 In IPython syntax the exclamation mark allows users to run shell commands from inside a Jupyter Notebook code cell.